peynadol/unit-3-challenge-analysis-part-2/README.md

 # Unit 3 Challenge - Analysis Part 2

+This README contains all my notes and writings for this challenge.

 ### Todos
 - [x] Initial read through of spec and wireframes/ all supporting docs
 - [x] Work through the spec and wireframes, analyse requirements, think about **what** I can test